Ackee-Blockchain/trident/documentation/docs/features/cross-program-invocation.md

 ## SBF

 In case of SBF targets, compiled or dumped from whatever cluster.
-You can also use thes within the Fuzz Tests.
+You can also use these within the Fuzz Tests.

 !!! important